 5. Mark all the locations for your new plumbing (including the reroute) and start installing the new lines

-6. Install drywall backers and then your sink (Make sure to close off the wall after)
+6. Install drywall backers and then the fixture (Make sure to close off the wall after)

 7. Fit and cut the supply tubes and then connect the drain